-Some popular open source in Java platform
+Some popular open source projects in the Java platform include:

 • Hibernate, Spring